phedayat/phedayat.github.io/docs/_posts/2021-09-16-site-repls.markdown

 ### Site Design and Layout

 One of the highlights of using Jekyll is that it can use gem-based plugins and themes.
 The default theme is "Minima" (at the time of writing, that's the theme being used on my site).
 Without going into too much detail, Jekyll uses "layouts" to construct your website.
 Think of them as template HTML files for different entities that can exist on your site.
-To edit the layouts for our theme, we'll need to copy the files from our theme and store them in our site's root directory.
+To edit the layouts for our theme, we'll need to copy the files from our theme and store them in `docs`.

 All layouts in Jekyll are stored in a directory called `_layouts`.
 Go to `.bundle/ruby/version_number/gems` and find the folder containing the theme.
 If for some reason you can't find it, put `gem "theme_name"` in your `Gemfile` and run `bundle` in the shell from your root directory.
 This should install the theme in your `gems` directory.

-Next, we need to copy the directories `_sass`, `_layouts`, and `_includes` into our root directory (`docs`) so we can actually make changes to the HTML and have it appear on the site.
+Next, we need to copy the directories `_sass`, `_layouts`, and `_includes` into `docs` so we can actually make changes to the HTML and have it appear on the site.

 Run `cp -R theme_dir/dir .` for each of the three directories in our theme directory.
-This should move everything from those folders, including the folder itself, into our root directory.
+This should move everything from those folders, including the folder itself, into `docs`.

 ### Validating Through GitHub